 But as one century gave way to the next, intellectual circles saw the rise of indigenismo, a continent-wide movement that advocated for a dominant social and political role for indigenous people.
 In Peru, this translated into a wide-ranging (if fragmented) cultural movement.
 Historian Luis Valcárcel attacked his society’s degradation of the indigenous class.
 Poet César Vallejo wrote critically acclaimed works that took on indigenous oppression as themes.
 And José Sabogal led a generation of visual artists who explored indigenous themes in their paintings.
 In 1928, journalist and thinker José Carlos Mariátegui penned a seminal Marxist work – Seven Interpretive Essays on Peruvian Reality – in which he criticized the feudal nature of Peruvian society and celebrated the communal aspects of the Inca social order.
 (It remains vital reading for the Latin American left to this day.)

 In this climate, in 1924, Trujillo-born political leader Victor Raúl Haya de la Torre founded the Alianza Popular Revolucionaria Americana (American Popular Revolutionary Alliance) – otherwise known as APRA.
 The party espoused populist values, celebrated ‘Indo-America’ and rallied against US imperialism.
 It was quickly declared illegal by the autocratic regime of Augusto Leguía – and remained illegal for long stretches of the 20th century.
-Haya de la Torre, at various points in his life, lived in hiding and in exile and, at one point, endured a 15-month stint as a political prisoner.
+Haya de la Torre, at various points in his life, lived in hiding and in exile and, during one period, endured a 15-month stint as a political prisoner.

 Dictatorships & Revolutionaries